 "All That I Bleed"

-While the addition of Stevens and great reviews for Edge of Thorns resulted in renewed interest in Savatage, the band's future was thrown into doubt on October 17, 1993, when Criss Oliva was killed in an auto accident.
-Criss' car was hit by a drunk driver on Highway 301 in Florida as he and his wife Dawn were traveling to the annual "Livestock" music festival.
-After a period of mourning, Jon Oliva and his band mates decided that the best way to honor Criss' memory would be by keeping his music alive.
-With former Testament guitarist Alex Skolnick in Criss' place, Savatage released Handful of Rain in 1994 and continued to record albums and tour (with journeyman six-stringer Al Pitrelli taking over for Skolnick) until 2002.
+The addition of Stevens and great reviews for Edge of Thorns resulted in renewed interest in Savatage, but the band's future was thrown into doubt on October 17, 1993, when Criss Oliva was killed in an auto accident on Highway 301 in Florida.
+Criss and his wife Dawn had been traveling to the annual "Livestock" music festival when they were hit by a drunk driver.
+He was just 30 years old.
+Jon Oliva and the band eventually decided that the best way to honor Criss' memory would be to continue Savatage and keep Criss' music alive.
+Former Testament guitarist Alex Skolnick took Criss' place on 1994's Handful of Rain album and they continued to record albums and tour (with Al Pitrelli taking over for Skolnick) until 2002.

 "Shotgun Innocence" (non-U.S. bonus track)

 Where Are They Now?